2312-miguel/book-hexagonal-api/INTRODUCTION.md

 ### 5. Persistence and Database
 - Database models were defined using SQLAlchemy.
 - The book repository was implemented as a persistence adapter.
-- Connection to PostgreSQL and migrations with Alembic were configured.
+- Connection to PostgreSQL was configured.

 ### 6. Testing and Validation
 - The structure for unit and integration tests was prepared.